How to buy a house before you turn 25

 It's used more often than you might think, too.
 The types of mobile phone contracts, bank accounts, overdrafts and credit cards that you're entitled to will all vary depending on the strength of your credit score.

-Generally speaking, though, most people are keen to build a good credit score to get the best mortgage – whether that's more money, better interest rates, or a higher chance of acceptance.
+Generally speaking, though, most people are keen to build a good credit score to get the best mortgage.
+That could be because it'll give you more money, better interest rates, or a higher chance of acceptance.

 As we explain in our guide to improving your credit score, you don't have just one score either.
-Each lender will have its own way of calculating your rating, so it's important to use several different credit reference agencies to get a good idea of what it might be.
+Each lender will have its own way of calculating your rating.
+That's why it's important to use several different credit reference agencies to get a good idea of what it might be.

 However, while your exact score may differ from lender to lender, the steps you can take to improve it are broadly the same.

-Again, our piece on how to improve your credit score has the full details, but here are a few quick tips to bear in mind:
+Again, our piece on how to improve your credit score has the full details.
+Here are a few quick tips to bear in mind:

 - Make sure you're on the electoral roll